Shopify/hydrogen-v1/.changeset/cold-boats-scream.md

 - MoneyFragment and MoneyFragmentFragment
 - UnitPriceFragment and UnitPriceFragmentFragment
 - VideoFragment and VideoFragmentFragment
+- Seo fragments and types:
+  - DefaultPageSeoFragment and DefaultPageSeoFragmentFragment
+  - HomeSeoFragment and HomeSeoFragmentFragment
+  - ProductSeoFragment and ProductSeoFragmentFragment
+  - CollectionSeoFragment and CollectionSeoFragmentFragment
+  - PageSeoFragment and PageSeoFragmentFragment

 As part of the effort to reduce over-fetching in the GraphQL queries.